mebauer/fema-nfip-nyc/README.md

 ![cover photo](figures/total-policy-fee.png)

 ## 1. About the Project
-National Flood Insurance Program (NFIP) Data for New York City using Python.
-Work in progress.
+Exploring National Flood Insurance Program (NFIP) Data for New York City using Python.
+This project includes two notebooks:
+* [data-wrangling.ipynb](https://github.com/mebauer/fema-nfip-nyc/blob/master/data-wrangling.ipynb): How to download NFIP data from the OpenFEMA API.
+* [sample-analysis.ipynb](https://github.com/mebauer/fema-nfip-nyc/blob/master/sample-analysis.ipynb): Sample plots and visualizations.

 ## 2. OpenFEMA API Documentation
 * [OpenFEMA](https://www.fema.gov/about/reports-and-data/openfema): The public’s resource for FEMA program data.
 Promoting a culture of Open Government and increasing transparency, participation, and collaboration among the Whole Community in support of FEMA's mission to help people before, during, and after disasters.